spiffe/spiffe/standards/SPIFFE_Workload_API.md

 #### 5.2.1 FetchX509SVID

-The `FetchX509SVID` RPC streams back X509-SVIDs, and X.509 bundles for authenticated X509-SVIDs for both the trust domain in which the server resides and foreign trust domains.
+The `FetchX509SVID` RPC streams back X509-SVIDs, and X.509 bundles for both the trust domain in which the server resides and foreign trust domains.
+These bundles MUST only be used to authenticate X509-SVIDs.

 The `X509SVIDRequest` request message is currently empty and is a placeholder for future expansion.